The Importance Of Examining Your Beliefs

 A good example of how beliefs can imprison you can be found with “firm believers”.
 These types of people have a firm belief about something, and are unwilling to listen to or explore other ideas that are outside their belief.
 They know they are right, and everything else is wrong.

-Another name for the firm believer is a “know it all”, whereby they think they know everything already and so think they have nothing else to learn.
-Generally, these types of people like doing things in an old-established way, in a way that they are used to and have always done.
+Generally, such people like doing things in an old-established way, in a way that they are used to and have always done.
 Anything new presents a threat to them, makes them feel uncomfortable and causes them to reject it.

 The trouble with firm believers is that they are very unwilling to change their mind about something once they have formed an opinion about it.